Virginia Governor's Cabinet

 The Virginia Governor's Cabinet is a body of the most senior appointed officers of the executive branch of the Government of Virginia.
-The Cabinet is responsible for advising the Governor of Virginia.
+The Cabinet is responsible for advising the Governor of Virginia, and its secretaries oversee various Virginia state agencies.
 Cabinet officers are nominated by the governor and then presented to the Virginia General Assembly for confirmation.
-Once confirmed, all members of the Cabinet receive the title "Secretary" and serve at the pleasure of the governor.
+Once confirmed, members of the Cabinet receive the title "Secretary" and serve at the pleasure of the governor.
+Two cabinet-level officials are not secretaries, and directly support the Governor's Office.

-The current Cabinet is serving under Governor Glenn Youngkin.
+Cabinet members report directly to the Governor of Virginia.
+The Lieutenant Governor of Virginia does not have any statutory authority over the cabinet, and is not considered a member.
+The current Cabinet is serving under Governor Abigail Spanberger.

 In general

 Appointment

 Each Cabinet secretary is appointed by the governor of Virginia, subject to confirmation by the Virginia General Assembly if in session when the appointment is made.
 If the General Assembly is not in session, then the appointment is acted on by the General Assembly at its next succeeding session.
 Each secretary is appointed for a four-year term but may be removed at any time by the governor.
 Before discharging their duties, each secretary must take an oath to faithfully execute the duties of their office.